 - is cranky, fussy, or not very active

 - doesn’t seem to be getting better

 Go to the ER if your child is very sleepy or isn’t responding to you.

 How Can We Prevent Dehydration?

-Whenever your child gets sick, give extra fluids or oral rehydration solution.
+Whenever your child gets sick, give extra liquids or oral rehydration solution.
 Give small amounts often, especially if your child is vomiting.

-Kids need to drink often during hot weather.
-Those who play sports or are very physically active should drink extra fluids beforehand, and then take regular drink breaks (about every 20 minutes) during the activity.
+Kids should drink often during hot weather.
+Those who play sports or are very physically active should drink extra liquids beforehand, and then take regular drink breaks (about every 20 minutes) during the activity.